scc-digitalhub/docs/user/docs/tasks/kubernetes-resources.md

 For this purpose the platform relies on Kubernetes functionalities and resource definitions.
 More specifically, the run configuration may have a specific requirements for

-- node selection
 - volumes (Persistent Volume Claims and Config Maps)
 - HW resources in terms of CPU and memory requests and limits, numbers of GPUs
-- Kubernetes affinity definition and/or toleration properties
 - Additional secrets and environment variables to be associated with the execution

 ## How to define resource requirements